roi-bs-2/microservices-demo/GETTING-STARTED.md

    ![scorecard](./docs/assets/scorecard.png)
    Learn more about scorecards [here](https://www.getport.io/guide/scorecards)

+## Troubleshooting

+If you see no services, check the following:

+- Ensure that you forked this repository
+- Ensure that Port's GitHub app is installed and has the necessary permissions for this forked repository
+- If you renamed the repository after forking, make sure to update the `microservices-demo` value under `repos:` in the mapping configuration above to match your new repository name

 ## Next Steps

 To enhance your service catalog with programming language information, proceed to: